Introduction and aims

 The proposed pedestrian cycle/bridge at the railway station

-With a doubling of train services due from the end of 2017, a new bridge could have direct links to the existing and possible new platform.
+With a doubling of train services due from 2018, a new bridge could have direct links to the existing and possible new platform.
 This would benefit pedestrians and cyclists who arrive or depart Malton/Norton by train, and they wouldn’t need to use the level crossing.

 The roads are very busy, especially between the between the two towns.
 The proposed expansion to the rail services is set to at least triple the capacity for train users, and TPE have predicted higher use with forecast housebuilding.
 The level crossing is a dangerous bottleneck with no safe option for non-car users.
 Sustrans routes and all other non-motor movement between the towns is via the level crossing.